 For many families, going out for Easter brunch is as integral to the celebration as seasonal baskets and the Easter Bunny.
-So after spending time at one of the cities awesome Easter events, like going on an Egg Roll, catching a photo op with the hare of the moment, or hunting for hidden eggs, grab a holiday meal at the best of restaurants in the St. Louis area serving up a delectable Easter Brunch feast.
+So after spending time at one of the city's awesome Easter events, like going on an Egg Roll, catching a photo op with the Easter Bunny, or hunting for hidden eggs, grab a holiday meal at the best of restaurants in the St. Louis area serving up a delectable Easter feasts.

-Pere Marquette Lodge in Grafton is offering a special Easter buffet from 10 a.m. to 5 p.m.
-The menu features made-to-order omelets, carving stations, sides, salads, and dessert, which includes a banana’s foster station.
+Pere Marquette Lodge in Grafton is offering a special buffet on Easter Sunday from 10 a.m. to 5 p.m.
+The menu features made-to-order omelets, carving stations, sides, salads, and dessert, which includes a bananas foster station.
 The Easter Bunny will also be on hand to lead egg hunts for the kids at noon and 2 p.m.
-The cost is $28.95 for adults and $10.95 for children ages 4 to 11.

-Innsbrook Resort in Warren County is hosting a Grand Easter Buffet in the Aspen Center from 10 a.m. to 2 p.m.
-The event includes a special appearance by the Easter Bunny two times during the event at 10-11 a.m. and noon-1 p.m.
+Innsbrook Resort in Warren County typically hosts a Grand Easter Buffet in the Aspen Center from 9:30 a.m. to 2 p.m.
+The event includes a special appearance by the Easter Bunny two times during the event at 10 to 11 a.m. and noon to 1 p.m.
 The brunch features a large menu of entrees, fruits, salads, and desserts.
 There is also a cash bar available.

 Spend Easter on a riverboat cruising the Mississippi River.
-The cruise leaves from the south leg of the Arch at 1 p.m., boarding begins at 12:30 p.m.
+The cruise typically leaves from the south leg of the Arch at 1 p.m. and boarding begins at 12:30 p.m.
 The Easter brunch buffet features a menu of eggs, French toast, prime rib, chicken breast, desserts, and more.
-The cost is $45.00 a person for adults and $18.00 for children ages three to 12.

-Eclipse Restaurant in the Delmar Loop provides an extensive buffet that includes carving stations with honey-glazed ham and cedar plank salmon, a build-your-own yogurt parfait station, and large cold and hot options.
-The Build-Your-Own Omelet option lets diners customized to their heart's content.
+Eclipse Restaurant at the Moonrise Hotel usually provides an extensive Easter buffet that includes carving stations with honey-glazed ham and cedar plank salmon, a build-your-own yogurt parfait station, and a large selection of cold and hot options.
+The Build-Your-Own Omelet option lets diners customize their breakfast to their heart's content.

 Easter brunch is one of the more popular events at the Missouri Botanical Garden.
-Diners can feast on ham, roast beef, french toast, pasta, salads, desserts and more at the Sassafras Cafe.
-Seatings start at 10:30 a.m. and the cost for adults is $39.95 and $19.95 for children ages 5 through 12.
-Children younger than five are free.
+Diners can feast on ham, roast beef, french toast, pasta, salads, desserts, and more at the Sassafras Cafe.
+Seatings start at 10:30 a.m. and children younger than 5 will be admitted for free.
 The brunch also includes same-day admission to the Botanical Garden.

-The Boundary Restaurant at the Cheshire Inn has a full menu of breakfast items, along with entrees, salads, and desserts.
-Try not to miss the specialty waffles or a make-your-own Bloody Bar option.
-The price is $55.00 for adults and $15.00 for children ages five to 12.
-Kids four and younger are free.
+For Easter, the Boundary Restaurant at the Cheshire Inn offers a full menu of breakfast items, along with entrees, salads, and desserts.
+Try not to miss the specialty waffles or the make-your-own Bloody Mary bar.
+Kids 4 and younger can eat for free.

-For an upscale option, consider brunch at the Starlight Roof at the Chase Park Plaza.
-The menu includes fresh seafood, charcuterie, omelets, fruit, desserts and more.
-Best of all, the view from the rooftop overlooks the beautiful Forest Park—a feast for your eyes while your stomach is equally busy.
-Tickets for adults are $65.00.
+For an upscale option, consider the annual brunch in the Starlight Room at the Chase Park Plaza.
+The menu typically includes fresh seafood, charcuterie, omelets, fruit, desserts and more.
+Best of all, the view from the rooftop overlooks the beautiful Forest Park—a feast for your eyes while you eat.